strapi/strapi/docs/v3.x/migration-guide/migration-guide-beta.20-to-3.0.0.md

 ## Upgrading your dependencies

 Start by upgrading your dependencies.
-Make sure to use exact versions.
+Make sure to use exact versions, however please note that the version listed below may not be the current "latest" release.

 Update your package.json accordingly: